What Does a Serious Website Cost in Australia?

 What security protections are included?

-SSL, security headers, form protection, server-side validation.
+SSL and security headers, form protection with server-side validation.
 If the developer cannot answer this specifically, that tells you something.

 Red Flags

 Watch for developers who require full payment upfront before showing any work.
-A reasonable deposit (30 to 50 percent) is standard.
+The best developers are confident enough in their output to let you see the finished product first.
 Full payment before delivery puts all the risk on you.

-Be cautious of anyone who describes their work as “custom” but builds on Elementor, Divi, or similar page builders.
+Be cautious of anyone who describes their work as “custom” but builds on Elementor or Divi, or a similar page builder.
 These are visual editors layered on top of WordPress.
 They produce functional sites, but the output is template-based with significant code bloat.
 If you are paying custom prices, you should be getting custom code.

 If a developer struggles to explain what you are getting in plain language, or deflects technical questions with jargon, that is worth noting.
 Good developers communicate clearly because they understand what they are building and why.